 In the above expression, $x$ represents the coordinates of our universe, and $y$ represents the extra-dimension coordinate.
-Moreover, we can see that the effective action (\ref{af1}) goes to infinity due to the absence of warp factor.
-Thus, we cannot say that the gauge field zero mode is localized on the brane.
-To solve this issue, some couplings with a suitable function that depend on extra dimension have been proposed in the literature \cite{Chumbes:2011zt,Zhao:2014gka}.
+However, we can see that the effective action (\ref{af1}) diverges due to the absence of a warp factor.
+This means that the gauge field zero mode is not localized on the brane.
+To address this issue, various coupling functions that depend on the extra dimension have been proposed in the literature \cite{Chumbes:2011zt,Zhao:2014gka}.
 For instance, let us assume the following action for gauge vector field